pulumi/docs/content/tutorials/building-with-pulumi/understanding-stacks/index.md

 Every Pulumi program is deployed to a stack.
 A stack is an isolated, independently [configurable](/docs/concepts/config/) instance of a Pulumi program.
 Stacks are commonly used to denote different phases of development (such as `development`, `staging`, and `production`) or feature branches (such as `feature-x-dev`).

 A project can have as many stacks as you need.
-By default, Pulumi creates a stack for you when you start a new project using the `pulumi new` command.
+By default, as you've seen in previous tutorials, Pulumi creates one for you when you create a new project with `pulumi new`.

 ## Create a stack